cvalencia1991/carro-de-compras/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- **Which framework or library could use to deploy the api in the front end development**
+- **Which framework or library could use to deploy the API in the front end development**

-  - you can deploy in any framework that you wan't
+  - you can deploy in any framework that you want

 <p align="right">(<a href="#readme-top">back to top</a>)</p>